 We will be using the BCL in various places, whether we’re creating a WPF, Silverlight or web application we will always rely on libraries that have been predefined in the BCL.
 When we’ll be requesting urls on the web from our Silverlight application we’ll use WebRequest and that class is defined in the BCL.

-Now that we know how the .NET framework does its thing let’s take a closer look at the DLR, which is a runtime that runs on top of the CLR and provides facilities for dynamic languages to run on the .NET framework.
+Now that we know how the .NET framework does its thing, let’s take a closer look at the DLR, which is a runtime that runs on top of the CLR and provides facilities for dynamic languages, like IronRuby, to run on the .NET framework.

 3.2 A runtime for dynamic languages